+Date published: 27 June 2024
-Overseas appointed representatives

-Read more about the challenges and expectations for principal firms with overseas appointed representatives (OARs).

-Feedback to the FCA's consultation on improving the appointed representatives regime showed that principals may have challenges overseeing and communicating effectively with their OARs due to:
+Overseas appointed representatives Read more about the challenges and expectations for principal firms with overseas appointed representatives (OARs).
+Action to Take: representatives overseas appointed representatives (OANS).
+Principals must also establish on reasonable grounds, on Date published: 27 June 2024 Feedback to the FCA's consultation on improving the appointed representatives regime showed that principals may have challenges overseeing and communicating effectively with their OARs due to: a continuing basis, that the activities of their OARs do not result in undue risk of harm to consumers or market integrity.